ItsMePaulo/tutoring/COS212/examprep/Exam1Uni/README.md

 ### Motivation & Answer

-2<sup>n</sup> - 1 = total Nodes in a binary tree (where n = height)<br />
+> 2<sup>n</sup> - 1 = total Nodes in a binary tree (where n = height)<br />

-In a Complete tree all non-terminal nodes will have both children, we can reduce height by 1 to get all non-terminal nodes. <br />
-All non-terminal nodes will have a left and right child, therefore we can divide by 2 to find all left children
+You could just take all the nodes and divide by 2 since every node is either a left or right child, when we divide by 2 we can just subtract a power
 > dividing by 2 => subtracting a power

+Or we could just count all the non-terminal nodes as all of those Nodes will have a left child, to count the non-terminal nodes just remove 1 from the height of the tree

-> (2 <sup> 19 - 2 </sup> - 1) = 131071
+> (2 <sup> 19 - 1 </sup> - 1) = 262143

 ### Question 8